Drug information provided by: IBM Micromedex

 Avoid contact sports or other situations where bruising or injury could occur.

-You may get infections (including pneumonia and sepsis) more easily while using this medicine.
-These can occur during treatment and within 30 days after treatment.
-Tell your doctor right away if you have a fever, cough, shortness of breath with or without chest pain, burning on urination, flu-like symptoms, muscle aches, or worsening skin problems.
+You may get infections more easily while using this medicine.
+These can occur during treatment and within 30 days after the last dose.
+Tell your doctor right away if you have a fever, cough, burning sensation on urination, flu-like symptoms, muscle aches, or worsening skin problems.

-This medicine can cause changes in heart rhythms, such as a condition called QT prolongation.
-It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats; chest pain; or shortness of breath.
+This medicine may cause heart rhythm changes, such as a condition called QT prolongation.
+It may change the way your heart beats and cause fainting or serious side effects.
+Contact your doctor right away if you have a fast, pounding, or uneven heartbeat, chest pain, or troubled breathing.

-Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+Cancer medicines can cause nausea or vomiting even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.